 Seminar/Tutorial Hours 10,

 ||Assessment in this course is based on coursework, and does not include exams.
 All components of assessment are aimed at building up to a final research proposal on a global or transnational topic.
 Assignments are:

-- two exercises designing survey questions and an interview guide, with rationale as to the choice worth 30%
+- One exercise designing either survey questions or an interview guide, with rationale as to the choice worth 30%

 |No Exam Information